Non-Hodgkin Lymphoma Treatment Options

 - Systemic radiation: Some people with lymphoma receive an injection of radioactive material that travels throughout the body.
 The radioactive material is bound to monoclonal antibodies that seek out lymphoma cells and the radiation destroys the lymphoma cells.

-Bone and Blood Marrow Transplantation
+Bone and Blood Marrow Transplantation for Lymphoma

 If your lymphoma returns after treatment, you may receive a bone or blood marrow transplantation.
 A transplant of your own blood-forming stem cells allows you to receive high doses of chemotherapy, radiation therapy, or both.
 The high doses destroy lymphoma cells as well as healthy blood cells in the bone marrow.